menu

 Living in Mercer

 Mercer is a very small borough located in the state of Pennsylvania.
-With a population of 1,933 people and three associated neighborhoods, Mercer is the 651st largest community in Pennsylvania.
-Mercer has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 1,922 people and three associated neighborhoods, Mercer is the 651st largest community in Pennsylvania.
+Mercer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.35% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mercer telecommute to their jobs.
+Overall, about 11.20% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small borough, Mercer doesn't have a public transportation system that people use for their commute.

-The per capita income in Mercer in 2022 was $34,677, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $138,708 for a family of four.
+The per capita income in Mercer in 2022 was $38,162, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $152,648 for a family of four.
 However, Mercer contains both very wealthy and poor people as well.

 The people who call Mercer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mercer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mercer include German, Irish, English, Italian, and Dutch.
+Important ancestries of people in Mercer include German, Irish, English, Polish, and Italian.

 The most common language spoken in Mercer is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include Polish and Spanish.